1monalisa1/01-FinTech-Case-Study/README.md

 ## Business Activities

 * *Specific Financial Problems Klarna Solves*
-	* The founders believed that the checkout, payment and return processes for retail businesses were difficult and fragmented, so they sought a solutions to make these processes seamless and enjoyable for customers.
+	* The founders believed that the checkout, payment and return processes for retail businesses were difficult and fragmented, so they sought a solution to make these processes seamless and enjoyable for customers.
 They initially focused on the idea that customers should have the option to try a product before providing payment to the retailer.
 Klarna has leveraged key partnerships and financial technology to provide an exceptional customer experience to both the merchants and customers they serve.

 ![Klarna-Try-Before-Buy](https://github.com/1monalisa1/FinTech-Case-Study/blob/master/Images/Klarna-Try-Before-Buy.png)